Financial Markets: Overview and Types

 2. Bond Market

-In Bond Market, government and companies take advantages through raising funds from the investors to secure money to finance various projects or investments.
-Simply put, the bond market is a place where investors buy bonds, and the company returns the money within an agreed time interval with interest.
-That’s why Bonds are also known as Fixed Income Securities.
+In the bond market, governments and companies raise funds from investors to finance various projects or investments.
+Simply put, it is a place where investors buy bonds, and the issuer returns the principal amount within an agreed time period along with interest.
+This is why bonds are also known as fixed income securities.

 3. Commodity Market

-Commodities market is a place where traders and investors buy and sell natural resources or commodities like beef, corn, gold and oil.
-Mostly, commodities are split into two types: hard commodities and soft commodities.
-Hard commodities are typically natural resources that must be mined or extracted—such as gold, rubber, and oil, whereas soft commodities are agricultural products or livestock—such as corn, wheat, coffee, sugar, soybeans, and pork.
+The commodities market is a place where traders and investors buy and sell natural resources such as beef, corn, gold, and oil.
+Commodities are generally classified into two types: hard commodities and soft commodities.
+Hard commodities are natural resources that must be mined or extracted, such as gold, rubber, and oil, whereas soft commodities are agricultural products or livestock, such as corn, wheat, coffee, sugar, soybeans, and pork.

-There is a Future commodity market wherein the price of items that are to be delivered at a given future time is already identified and sealed today.
+There is also a futures commodity market, where the price of items to be delivered at a specified future date is predetermined and agreed upon today.

 4. Forex Market (Currency Market)